Medical Expense Deductions and Tax Breaks for the 2021 Tax Year

 The Itemized Deduction for Medical Expenses

-Many of your medical expenses are tax deductible if you itemize rather than claiming the standard deduction.
+Many of your medical expenses are tax deductible if you itemize deductions rather than claiming the standard deduction.
 In tax year 2020, you can claim a deduction for the balance of your expenses, including many insurance premiums, over 7.5% of your adjusted gross income (AGI).

-It used to be that you could only deduct the portion of your expenses that exceeded 10 percent of your AGI but the Tax Cuts and Jobs Act changed that, at least temporarily.
+It used to be that you could only deduct the portion of your expenses that exceeded 10 percent of your AGI, but the Tax Cuts and Jobs Act (TCJA) changed that, at least temporarily.
 The new tax law reduced the threshold retroactively for 2017 and extended the reduction forward through 2018.
 The percentage isn't set to increase back to 10 percent until the 2019 tax year.

 Qualifying Medical Expenses

-Generally speaking, a medical expense will qualify for an itemized deduction if it's paid for the "diagnosis, cure, mitigation, treatment, or prevention of a disease or condition affecting any part or function of the body."
-Qualifying expenses include:
+The Internal Revenue Service (IRS) defines qualifying medical expenses as those related to the "diagnosis, cure, mitigation, treatment, or prevention of a disease or condition affecting any part or function of the body."